How Many Babies Do Skunks Have at a Time

 The striped skunk usually has larger litters.
 They can have between 4 to 7 kits.
 On the other hand, spotted skunks tend to have smaller litters, averaging 2 to 6 kits.

-Need to understand more about Skunk Behavior + Skunk Behavior and Characteristics?
+Need to understand more about Skunk Behavior and Characteristics?
 This post might help you.
-When Do Baby Skunks Leave the Den
+Do Skunks Have Different Smells?

 Factors Influencing Litter Size